 Aha, this is a completely unknown one to me but I thought I’d add it in the mix for the sake of being thorough.
 For this method, you punch little holes into the embroidery pattern, and then place onto of your fabric.
 You then use ‘the pounce’, which is usually powdered charcoal, to transfer the pattern by tapping the powder over the holes.
 Special tools exist for the punching and the powdering part of this method, but you can also use a sharp needle and a rolled up piece of felt.
 Its also important to consider the thickness of the paper you are using for the design, as thin paper may not fare too well when having lots of holes punched into it.

 And whilst that may all seem a bit time consuming, once you have your design punched out, it can then be used over and over again with a simple sprinkling of powder, so this becomes quite a quick method in the long run if you are using a repeat design.
+And another great one if you are wondering how to transfer an embroidery pattern to dark fabric.
 Maybe one to try one day!

 Heat transfer pen

 A heat transfer pen or pencil is specially designed to leave a permanent mark when introduced to heat.
 This method requires you to trace the design in reverse onto paper.
 You then place the paper onto your fabric and iron over the design, following the manufacturer’s guidance to get the best result.
-As mentioned, the design is then permanent so you need to be careful in your sewing that you don’t leave any lines peeping out from under your stitches (one of the reasons I still sew with stitch and tear as I still don’t quite trust my hand sewing will do exactly what I want!)
+As mentioned, the design is then permanent so you need to be careful in your sewing that you don’t leave any lines peeping out from under your stitches.

 Print directly onto fabric